rosario/rosario.github.com/_posts/2012-10-29-chatting-on-lastfm-using-websockets.md

 layout: post
 title: Chatting on Last.fm using websockets
 image: '/images/qop-lastfm.png'

-excerpt: |-
+---

 Adding a Chat box on Last.fm is easier than you think.
-Here's a quick hack.
----
-### Adding a Chat box on Last.fm is easier than you think.
 Here's a quick hack.

 ![qop chat](/images/qop-lastfm.png "qop chat screenshot")